 Unfortunately, running routine maintenance and service on the Kubota SVL75-2 isn’t as easy.
-The cab tilts back just 72 degrees and there are many hydraulic lines and hoses in the way.
+The cab doesn't tilt back as far and there are many hydraulic lines and hoses in the way.

 The Bobcat T66 features a powerful cooling system, further decreasing the chance of components overheating or encountering service issues.
 But if you do run into anything, Bobcat has North American parts distribution, so there’s little wait time.
 Kubota uses imported parts for its machines, which can be impacted by a number of factors that can leave your machine in the shop for days or weeks at a time.
 In addition, the Kubota SVL75-2 uses a diesel particulate filter (DPF) system, which can lead to expensive maintenance costs.
 The Bobcat T66 doesn’t use a DPF, so it has lower overall maintenance costs and you don’t have to factor in downtime for replacing it.

 Your loader should work as hard or harder than you do.
 If you’re buying a new compact track loader, it’s important to consider the differences in not only size and performance, but also how different loaders measure up in terms of control and accuracy, comfort and maintenance needs.